Minor Head Injury

 When to return to the ED

-Return to the Emergency Department if you experience any of the following symptoms:
+Return to the Emergency Department if you have any of the following symptoms:

-• Severe or worsening headache, even after you take acetaminophen
+• Severe or worsening headache, even after taking acetaminophen

 • Persistent vomiting